Updated August 3, 2023

 Thank you for stopping by to read my blog.
-You probably came to this blog via a web search, Facebook, a link on another website, or a link in an email sent to you by someone asking if you had seen this blog.
-Whatever path you took to get to here, I want you know that I appreciate you taking time to read my blog.
+You probably came to this blog via a web search, social media, a link on another website, or a link in an email sent to you by someone asking if you had seen this blog.
+Whatever path you took to get here, I want you to know that I appreciate you taking the time to read my blog.

 Let me tell you a little about myself.
 Here’s the short story:

-I am a sixty-one year old man who lives in rural Northwest Ohio.
-I have been married for forty years, have six grown children, and twelve grandchildren.
-I was in the Christian church for fifty years, and for twenty-five of those years I pastored Evangelical churches in Ohio, Michigan, and Texas.
-In 2005 I left the ministry and in 2008 I left Christianity.
+I am a sixty-six-year-old man who lives in rural Northwest Ohio.
+I have been married for forty-five years.
+My wife and I have six adult children and thirteen grandchildren.
+I was in the Christian church for fifty years, and for twenty-five of those years, I pastored Evangelical churches in Ohio, Michigan, and Texas.
+In 2005 I left the ministry, and in 2008 I left Christianity.
 I am now an atheist and a secular humanist.

 I have been blogging since 2007.
 Most Evangelicals who visit this blog fall under one of four categories:

 - They have questions and doubts about Christianity and are seeking answers